 The St. Louis region was awarded a $10.3 million US Department of Transportation TIGER grant (Transportation Investment Generating Economic Recovery) to construct a new MetroLink light rail station along with the first segment of Chouteau Greenway so employees and visitors can walk or ride bikes to connect with the Cortex Innovation Community.
 A formal groundbreaking was held on June 8, 2017 and construction is now underway.
 This project is expected to be complete in mid-2018.

-As a primary partner on the TIGER grant application, Great Rivers Greenway is responsible for developing the first segment of the Chouteau Greenway between Boyle and Sarah Avenues as part of the project.
+As a primary partner on the TIGER grant application, Great Rivers Greenway is overseeing the developing of the first segment of the Chouteau Greenway between Boyle and Sarah Avenues as part of the project.

 |Click the image to see full size.||